Society of Revolutionary Republican Women: Background

-"Would it not be useful to form, in each Section of the capital, a patriotic society of citoyennes ... [who] would meet in each Section as frequently as they believed useful for the public good and following their own particular rules; each circle would have its own directorate…Thus, it would be in a position to supervise efficiently the enemies harbored in the midst of the capital and to differentiate the genuinely poor person in need of his brothers’ aid from brigands called out by enemies."
+"Would it not be useful to form, in each Section of the capital, a patriotic society of citoyennes [women citizens] ... [who] would meet in each Section as frequently as they believed useful for the public good and following their own particular rules; each circle would have its own directorate...Thus, it would be in a position to supervise efficiently the enemies harbored in the midst of the capital and to differentiate the genuinely poor person in need of his brothers’ aid from brigands called out by enemies."

-The political clubs in France at the time were predominantly men-only and excluded women.
-Only through mixed fraternal societies were women able to take part in politics.
-When clubs with women-only membership began to pick up steam, they became very popular in the provinces.
-While most women understood that the majority of these clubs aimed to support men in the army, some women wanted to fight alongside them.
-Today, historians have identified approximately thirty women's clubs that began during this period.
+During the specified period in France, political clubs were composed primarily of men, excluding women from their activities.
+However, women became more involved in politics through mixed fraternal societies.
+As the concept of women-only clubs gained momentum, the concept increased in popularity particularly in the provinces.
+While a significant number of these clubs were dedicated to supporting men in the military, there were women who expressed the aspiration to participate alongside their male counterparts in more active roles.
+Subsequent historical research has identified approximately thirty women's clubs that emerged during this specific historical period.

-The clubs organized themselves well, with each having a presiding body which laid out rules for their specific clubs.
-These clubs had a membership range of two hundred to six hundred members, with an active attendance of about sixty.
+The clubs organized themselves, each having a presiding body which laid out rules for their specific clubs.
+These clubs had a membership range of two hundred to six hundred members, with an active attendance of approximately sixty members.